MicrosoftDocs/visualstudio-docs/subscriptions/assign-guid.md

 ### Q: How do I change which subscription is currently assigned to an individual user?

 A: If you want to change which GUID is assigned to a user, you must first delete the subscription for that user.
 For more information, see our [Delete subscriptions](delete-license.md) article.
-After deleting the subscription for that user, use the process outlined above to export the list and upload the new subscription information.
+After deleting the subscription for that user, use the process outlined in this article to export the list and upload the new subscription information.

 ## Resources